 Research shows that fire pits have been among the top five outdoor living design trends for the last several years.
-As this trend continues to grow hotter with each passing season, design ideas for fire pits have evolved and taken many different forms.
+As this trend continues to grow hotter with each and every passing season, design ideas for fire pits have evolved and taken many different forms.
 Whether a gas-burning, wood-burning or hybrid version, fire pit designs continue to become more unique and individualized in nature.

 In-Ground Fire Pits

 The appeal of an in-ground fire pit is that it creates the beautiful, primal effect of flames erupting from the ground.
-In terms of fire safety, there is the added benefit of lower flames that are kept more contained.
+In terms of fire safety, there is the added benefit of relatively lower flames that are kept more contained.
 However, there’s a safety drawback, as well, as there are no protective walls around the fire.

 Gas Fire Tables